Bucks head to finals against Phoenix after ousting Hawks

 By virtue of having had the better record in the regular season, the Suns will have the home-court advantage in the series.
 Phoenix was seeded second in the West, Milwaukee third in the East.

-The teams have met once previously in the playoffs, back when the Bucks were a Western Conference club.
-Seeded sixth, Milwaukee upset third-seeded Phoenix 2-0 in that 1978 first-round, best-of-three series.
+"It's a quick turn, but we'll be ready," promised Budenholzer, who noted his team struggled after having enjoyed six- and three-day breaks leading into Game 1 of each of their last two series.

+"We've had long, extended pauses in between each round.
+I'm kinda excited to try it without one.
+Maybe we can be the team that's in rhythm."

-Needing a win to stay alive, the Hawks got star guard Trae Young back for Game 6 against the Bucks.
-But it didn’t matter.
+Needing a win to stay alive, the Hawks got star guard Trae Young back from a foot injury for Game 6 against the Bucks.
+But it didn't matter.

-He wasn’t on his game, shooting just 4-for-17 overall and 0-for-6 on 3-pointers en route to 14 points and a game-high-tying nine assists.
+He clearly wasn't in rhythm, shooting just 4-for-17 overall and 0-for-6 on 3-pointers en route to 14 points and a game-high-tying nine assists.

 Milwaukee left little doubt, riding Middleton's 32 points and Holiday's 27 to a second straight win after the Hawks had rallied to tie the series at 2-2.

+"I know they were missing Giannis, but Milwaukee is a really good team," Hawks coach Nate McMillan said.
+"That team was on a mission.
+They've been on a mission the last couple of years."

-As they had done in the first quarter when they bolted out to a 15-4 lead, the Bucks used a spurt early in the third period to build a double-digit lead.
+As they had done in the first quarter, when they bolted out to a 15-4 lead, the Bucks used a spurt early in the third period to build a double-digit lead.
 Middleton did all the scoring.

-After Clint Capela got the Hawks within 47-45 in the first minute of the second half, Middleton took over, hitting consecutive 3-pointers and a pair of two-pointers that sandwiched a three-point play for a personal 13-point run and a 15-point lead.
+After Clint Capela got the Hawks within 47-45 in the first minute of the second half, Middleton took over, hitting consecutive 3-pointers and a pair of 2-pointers that sandwiched a three-point play for a personal 13-point run and a 15-point lead.

 He wasn't done.
 The All-Star forward then followed a Young layup with another 3-pointer, giving him 16 straight Milwaukee points and the Bucks a 63-47 advantage.